 To LISTEN to this post read by Dr. Italy, click on the play arrow on the left, directly below this paragraph.

 When I was growing up, we were urged to pray for vocations.
 That meant to pray for more priests and nuns.
-After all, they were the ones especially called by God .
-The rest of us had to figure out for ourselves what to do with our lives, what school to go to, who to marry, what job to get.
+After all, they were the ones especially called to leave behind marriage and normal life to do something beautiful for God .
+The rest of us ordinary lay folk had to figure out for ourselves what to do with our lives, what school to attend, who to marry, what job to get.

 Called to Be Holy

 But the very first call we have is not so much to do something, but to be something.
 Each one of us is called to be holy.
 And holiness is not to be identified with any particular state in life.
 Whether we are students, full-time moms, nurses or bishops, our daily activities furnish us with plenty of opportunities to grow in faith, hope and love.
-It is the perfection of these three virtues that make for true sanctity.
+Holiness is not consist in being churchy or pietistic.
+Rather, sanctity is all about the perfection of love.

 Missionary Call to Evangelize